Matisse-Consortium/p2obt/docs/source/modules/options.rst

 Central wavelength
 ==================

-The central wavelengths for MATISSE-standalone for the ATs.
+The default central wavelengths for MATISSE-standalone for the ATs.

 .. code-block:: python